-- (a) It is NASA's policy to provide maximum possible continuity in funding awardsupported research and educational activities.
+- (a) It is NASA's policy to provide maximum possible continuity in funding award-supported research and educational activities.
 Therefore, awards may be extended for additional periods of time when necessary to complete work that was part of the original award.
 NASA generally only approves such extensions within funds already made available.
 Any extension that would require additional funding must be supported by a proposal submitted at least three months in advance of the end date of the period of performance. - (b) Recipients may extend the expiration date of an award if additional time beyond the established end date is required to assure adequate completion of the original scope of work within the funds already made available.
 For this purpose, the recipient may make a one-time no-cost extension, not to exceed 12 months, prior to the established expiration date.
-Written notification of such an extension, with a supporting justification, must be submitted to the NASA Grant Officer via the NSSC's no-cost extension webform (https://www.nasa.gov/centers/nssc/forms/grantcooperative-agreement-no-costextension-request) at least ten days prior to the expiration of the award.
+Written notification of such an extension, with a supporting justification, must be submitted to the NASA Grant Officer via the NSSC's no-cost extension webform at least ten days prior to the expiration of the award.
 A copy of the extension must also be forwarded to cognizant Office of Naval Research (ONR) office if administration has been delegated to ONR.
 NASA reserves the right to disapprove the extension if the requirements set forth at 200.308 (e)(2), Revision of budget and program plans, are not met. - (c) Requests for approval for all other no-cost extensions must be submitted in writing to the NASA Grant Officer via the NSSC's no-cost extension webform.
-A copy of this request must also be forwarded to cognizant Office of Naval Research (ONR) office if administration has been delegated to ONR.
+Grant Officers must forward a copy of this request to the cognizant Office of Naval Research (ONR) office if administration has been delegated to ONR.